NBALDWIN18/SudokuSolver/README.md

 # SudokuSolver
-Play and solve Sudoku puzzles
+Upload and solve Sudoku puzzles

+Backlog:
+      - Allow user to play the game

 V2.0:
       Changes:
       - Added base GUI
-      - User can play the game
       - Templates can be applied
       - Templates can be solved
-      To Do:
-      - Allow for solving after user input
-      - Allow user to create templates

 V1.1:
       Changes: